kahlil/grunt-tutorial-02-package-json/screencast-script/script.md

 ## Script

 Hi welcome to Grunt Basics.
-My name is Kahlil and I will guide you through creating a package.json file.
+My name is Kahlil and I will guide you through creating a package.json file for your Grunt project.

 What is a package.json?